six2dez/reconftw/README.md

 ## Summary

-**Important: run install script or set your tools path in the script in $tools var (line 10)**
+**Important: run install.sh script or set your tools path in the script in $tools var (line 10)**

 This is a simple script intended to perform a full recon on an objective with multiple subdomains.
 It performs multiples steps listed below:

 0. Tools checker
 1. Google Dorks (based on deggogle_hunter)
-2. Subdomain enumeration (multiple tools: passive, resolution, bruteforce and permutations)
+2. Subdomain enumeration (passive, resolution, bruteforce and permutations)
 3. Sub TKO (subjack and nuclei)
 4. Probing (httpx)
 5. Websscreenshot (aquatone)